Field Notes: Seconds & Byproducts

 But at our farm, these "seconds" are coveted - they go straight to our demo kitchen for different preservation projects, staff lunches, or snacks for visitors.
 We cut away anything that isn’t usable, and the rest is perfectly delicious, nutrient-rich food.
 Recently we made some passata - an Italian tomato technique that's somewhere between puree and sauce.
 It captured all the deliciousness that tomato season has to offer.
 Likewise, less-than-perfect cukes and peppers are pickled, and put away for later.

 There’s also what’s referred to as byproduct, or specific parts of the plant that aren’t typically sellable, but still edible; think carrot tops, broccoli stalks, beet greens, for example.
-Sometimes, with some ingenuity and good marketing, these byproducts are turned into a covetable ingredient in of themselves.
-Cauliflower rice, which has gained popularity in the last decade as a low-carb substitute for rice, can be made using the stalks of the cauliflower as well as the florets; broccoli slaw, similarly, was conceived as a way to use up everything besides the plants’ crowns.
+Sometimes, with some ingenuity and good marketing, these byproducts become a covetable ingredient in of themselves.
+Cauliflower rice, which has gained popularity in the last decade as a low-carb substitute for rice, is made using the stalks of the cauliflower after the florets have been harvested; broccoli slaw, similarly, was conceived as a way to use up everything besides the plants’ crowns.

 This time of year, we’re loaded up with carrot tops.
 The frilly greens, full of nutrients, make up about 40% of the plant’s total weight, but are typically discarded.
 It takes some coaxing to make them delicious, admittedly - eaten raw, they are bitter and have a scratchy fuzzy texture that isn’t particularly pleasant.
 But when you’re considering almost half of the harvest by weight, it’s worth a few extra steps to figure out how to use them.
 With a quick internet search, a curious cook will find endless recipes for carrot top pesto, but our preferred preparation involves blending the blanched tops with coconut (milk and yogurt) which mitigates its rougher nature and makes a delicious (vegan) dressing.